 - "As ever, its on-road ride and handling are competent but not sporty, the powertrain is smooth and efficient and the price is reasonable." -- Autoblog (2013)

 Other SUVs to Consider

-The 2014 Toyota RAV4 seats five and has standard front-wheel drive.
-A 2.5-liter four-cylinder engine and a six-speed automatic transmission are standard and all-wheel drive is optional.
-The RAV4 comes in three trims: LE, XLE and Limited.
-The Toyota RAV4 was completely redesigned for the 2013 model year and sees few changes this year, so this overview uses applicable research and reviews from the 2013 and 2014 model years.
+The 2015 Toyota RAV4 seats five and front-wheel drive is standard.
+All-wheel drive is optional.
+A 2.5-liter four-cylinder engine and a six-speed automatic transmission are standard.
+There are three trims available: LE, XLE and Limited.
+The Toyota RAV4 was completely redesigned for the 2013 model year and sees few changes for 2015.
+As a result, this overview uses applicable research and reviews from the 2013 through 2015 model years.

 - View the best prices for the 2015 Toyota RAV4